What I Do

 I give science a soul and make courage contagious.
-I use biology, psychology, and communication studies to transform the way you see, hear, and feel everyday fear.
+I use biology, psychology, and communication studies to transform the way you see, hear, and interact with creativity & everyday fear.
 I brandish every tool I can think of from unique immersive experiences, to live talks and workshops to print and digital learning spaces to make it as engaging and memorable as possible.

-I hold two Masters degrees, one in biology and the other in science communication with honors from Imperial College London, with my PhD in Media Psychology set to be completed in 2020.
+I hold two Masters degrees, one in biology and the other in science communication with honors from Imperial College London, and a PhD in Psychology.

 How I Got Here

 In 2007, I was working in a job I hated because I was afraid to take a leap.
 This job was safe, secure, well paid – and frankly, also killing me.
 I sacrificed nearly everything I was, because I was too afraid of the person I could be.

 As the youngest of 5 children and the only one in my family to go to college, I was taught to be happy with having a full time job, any full time job.
 Although my family was loving, many of our core values were rooted in fear.

 Then one night over a brew house dinner, I was offered the biggest opportunity of my life to teach exactly one class at San Jose State University, because I dared to ask.
 I dared to share my unhappiness and my desire for more with the right people.
 But of course, no invitation to adventure is an easy yes.
 At the time, I was helping to support my elderly mom and had to take into account the huge pay cut that came along with saying yes to this new life, this new opportunity.